travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

 ### Split Cache Lines

 For the purposes of this speed limit, on Intel, all loads that hit in the L1 cache count as one (assuming no bank conflicts[^bankconf]), except loads that split a cache line, which count as two.
-A split cache line load is of two bytes and crosses a 64-byte boundary.
+A split cache line load is of at least two bytes and crosses a 64-byte boundary.
 If your loads are naturally aligned, you will never split a cache line.
 If your loads have totally random alignment, how often you split a cache line depends on the load size: for a load of N bytes, you'll split a cache line with probability (N-1)/64.
 Hence, 32-bit random unaligned loads split less than 5% of the time but 256-bit AVX loads split 48% of the time and AVX-512 loads more than 98% of the time.

 On AMD Zen1 loads suffer a penalty when crossing any 32-byte boundary - such loads also count as two against the load limit.
 32-byte (AVX) loads also count as two on Zen1 since the implemented vector path is only 128-bit, so two loads are needed.
 Any 32-byte load that is not 16-byte aligned counts as three, since in that case exactly one of the 16-byte halve will cross a 32-byte boundary.